Dislocation of the hip prosthesis – short stem prostheses offer greater safety

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-The dislocation of a hip prosthesis can have various causes:
+Dislocation of a hip prosthesis can have various causes:

 What is anterior tilt?

-Why short-stem prostheses support anterior tilt
+Why short stem prostheses support anterior tilt

 1. A biomechanically optimal reconstruction of the anatomy is guaranteed.